rajeshv23/twydev.github.io/_posts/2020-05-10-react-compendium.md

 - Only a few "touchable" elements in React Native can accept event handler
 - Callback function interface is not consistent.
 Need to consult documentation before use.

-## Development Tools

-### Expo

-Expo is a suite of tools to accelerate React Native development.
-Comes with:

-- Snack - run React Native in browser.
-- Client - run project on mobile devices while developing.
-- SDK - exposes cross-platform libraries and APIs.

-### Debugging

-- React error/warnings
-  - `console.error` triggers a full page error display
-  - `console.warning` triggers a yellow banner (will not appear in production mode)
-- Chrome Developer Tool (devtools)
-  - JavaScript running inside Chrome tab is monitored by the debugger
-  - Since React Native runs on a separate thread as Chrome tab JavaScript, communicating asynchronously through a bridge, they can be running on separate devices.
-  - Chrome debugger is able to log circular JSON, which other debugger may not support.
-- React Native Inspector
-  - similar to browser devtools inspector, able to click on layout elements on screen and look at element details.
-  - but cannot live edit elements.
-- `react-devtools` library
-  - inspect component hierarchy, component props and state
-  - install as project package dependency
-  - run with CLI command (works with React Native Inspector)
-  - allows live edit of style, props, etc.

 ## Lists

 ### ScrollView